THE SPORT

 GATE 8: Race Series

-The Alberta Provincial Championship is help on the second day of the Grands race weekend.
-Unlike the Alberta Cup Series, there is no requirement to run other races to qualify to race in the Provincial Championship race.
-Classes are set by age only, with all abilities combined.
-Motos, Semi-finals are run until the top 8 riders of each age grope are identified.
-At the completion of the final races, the top 8 riders will be awarded number plates with AB preceding their finish position.
+The Alberta Provincial Championship is held on the second day of the Grands race weekend.
+Unlike the Alberta Cup Series, riders are not required to participate in any previous series races to qualify for the Provincial Championship.
+Classes are determined by age only, with riders of all ability levels competing together.
+Motos and semi-finals are held until the top eight riders in each age group are identified.
+After the final races, the top eight riders are awarded number plates featuring “AB” before their finishing position.
+For example:

 National Championship

-National Championship races are held across Canada.
-Races are set by age only, like the Provincial Championship and the top 8 riders per class are awarded number plates with N preceding their finishing position.
+National Championship races are held at different locations across Canada.
+Similar to the Provincial Championship, race classes are determined by age only, with all ability levels combined.
+The top eight riders in each class are awarded number plates featuring “N” before their finishing position.

-Wins achieved during Alberta Cup Series races count as 2 upgrade wins.
-These wins are added to the same ability level upgrade win total as district races.
+Wins achieved during district races count as one upgrade win.
+Once a rider earns the required number of upgrade wins for their current ability level, they must immediately move to the next ability level.
+Wins achieved during Alberta Cup Series races count as two upgrade wins.
+These wins are added to the same upgrade total as district race wins.

-Should a rider upgrade to a new ability class part way through the series or race season, their points will be transferred to their new ability class.
-For example, a Novice Girl with 200 points upgrading to Expert will begin her Expert career with 200 points.
+When a rider upgrades to a new ability class during the series or racing season, their accumulated points are transferred to the new ability class.
+For example, if a Novice Girl has earned 200 points and upgrades to Expert, she will begin competing in the Expert class with the same 200 points.

 | 1st | 100 | 200 | 300 | 500 | 700 | 100 |